rumlingd/mobius_on-premise_doc/source/getting_started.rst

         -X POST -F "data=@./your_image.jpg"

-In case of error message please visit troubleshooting section.
+In case that an error message is returned, please visit the troubleshooting section.